Upper and lower bounds on the subgeometric convergence of adaptive Markov chain Monte Carlo: Lower bounds on the convergence of adaptive MCMC

 An interpretation of Theorem~\ref{theorem:weak_lb_with_target_tails} is the best possible rate of convergence for adaptive MCMC satisfying \eqref{eq:lb_drift} for target measure satisfying \eqref{eq:target_tail_lb}.
-The conclusion of Theorem~\ref{theorem:weak_lb_with_target_tails} can also be extended to general path-connected state spaces $\X$.
-The mild assumption of compact level sets for the function $W$ often holds in many applications.
-However, there is a significant drawback to the Wasserstein lower bound being the constant is non-explicit compared to the explicit lower bound in total variation.
+As can be seen in the proof, the conclusion of Theorem~\ref{theorem:weak_lb_with_target_tails} holds generally for functions $W$ that are not necessarily log-Lipschitz but satisfy for any $\e > 0$ and $r \ge 1$, if $d(x, \{ W \ge r \}) < \delta_\e$ for some $\delta_\e$, then $W \ge (1 - \e) r$.
+The assumption on the function $W$ holds in many applications.
+However, there is a significant drawback to the Wasserstein lower bound being as the constant is non-explicit compared to the explicit lower bound in total variation.

 What is surprising about the lower bounds in this section is the requirement only on the Markov family $(\P_\gamma)_{\gamma \in \Y}$ to satisfy \eqref{eq:lb_drift} and does not directly depend on an adaptation strategy.
 For example, it is common scenario in adaptive MCMC for the parameter space $\Y$ to be compact.
 In this case, the simultaneous growth condition \eqref{eq:lb_drift} often holds if a Markov kernel satisfies some mild regularity conditions and \eqref{eq:lb_drift} holds with only fixed parameters.